opf/openproject/docs/cloud-edition-guide/book-cloud-edition/README.md

 You will get an overview of your booked subscription.

-An invoice will be sent via email to the Billing email.
+An invoice will be sent via email to the Billing email address.

 ![Subscription](image-20200115141724205.png)